leox1v/Sum-of-Functions-Optimizer/README.md

 `from sfo_pytorch import TorchSFO`
 then initialize it,
 `optimizer = TorchSFO(model.parameters(), (data, target), batch_size)`
-then call the optimizer with a closure of the form
+then call the optimizer with a closure of the form:

 ```python
 def closure(x, y_):